 In this article, we’ll discuss the opportunities and challenges of Robotic Process Automation (RPA) in oil and gas sector.

-Robotic Process Automation (RPA) technology is well known for its ability to enable machines to mimic human actions to automate tasks.
+RPA technology is well known for its ability to enable machines to mimic human actions to automate tasks.
 Its ability to accurately execute tasks faster opens up a wide range of opportunities for organizations to streamline their operations and achieve greater operational efficiency.
-How far can RPA technology help the Oil and gas sector?
+How far can Process Automation technology help the Oil and gas sector?
+The video below is from a webinar we hosted to discuss the possibilities and challenges in implementing RPA in OnG, energy sector.

 However, contrary to popular belief, many oil and gas companies have chosen to forego conventional responses to falling energy prices.
 Before the advent of automation technology, most companies would have a set of predetermined responses that they would adopt during crisis situations.